ExistensialReset/flowmosr/README.md

 ## A blueprint for a life where no one has to earn the right to exist

+## This is not a theory of the future.

+## It is something small you can try right now

 ---

 # I. Origin